etleyden/dsa-toc-tool/README.md

 # NFA_TO_DFA

 The goal of this project is to become a library which can be used (for educational purposes) to learn about Computational Theory topics like Regular Languages, and Context-Free languages.
-This `README.md` serves as the documentation for the library.
+Documentation for this library can be found in `docs/`

 ## Using the library

 The library can be compiled with `make build`
+Updating the documentation with any changes you've made can be done with `make build_docs`

 ## Contributing to the library